RedesignScience/fep-benchmark-public/readme.md

 - stores a reference set of data for ligand-binding systems for bench-marking
 - demonstrates the recommended way of storing large sets of simulation data

-The repo is divided into 4 sections:
+The repo is divided into 2 sections:
 - `reference` contains benchmark reference data
-- `pdb` contains all structures
+- `pdb` contains all structures with ligands docked into crystal structures

+IC50s from the Christina Schindlers reference set (SDF files) have been extracted and deposited into ic50.yaml, along with the numbering used in the PDB subfolder and the original numbering.
+Note that an indexing error was identified from the original set and corrected here.

 ## Reference Data